al-falaah/lite/EMAIL_FORWARDING_SETUP.md

 1. ✅ Complete ImprovMX setup (Parts 1-2)
 2. ✅ Configure Gmail send-as (Part 3)
-3. ✅ Test by sending email to admin@alfalaah-academy.nz
+3. ✅ Test by sending email to admin@tftmadrasah.nz
-4. ✅ Test by sending email FROM admin@alfalaah-academy.nz in Gmail
+4. ✅ Test by sending email FROM admin@tftmadrasah.nz in Gmail
-5. ✅ Update any email addresses on your website to use admin@alfalaah-academy.nz
+5. ✅ Update any email addresses on your website to use admin@tftmadrasah.nz

 ---